coman3/IdentityServerPlus/README.md

 # Status: In Dev
-This project is still heavly in development and will have breaking changes.
-Please see the project plan below to see what still needs to be implemented.
+This project is still heavly in development, will have breaking changes and is **NOT READY TO BE IN PRODUCTION**.
+Please see the project plan below to see what still needs to be implemented **before it can be tested for security** then marked as alpha.

 # TODO
 Check out [The current project kanban for an up to date list](https://github.com/coman3/IdentityServerPlus/projects) or the [Project issues for enhancments that still need to be implmented](https://github.com/coman3/IdentityServerPlus/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)